donvadicastro/exchange-connector/readme.md

 const client: KafkaClientExt = new KafkaClientExt();

-//create executor instance, when const createOrderProcess = new CreateOrder(client, 'topic-to-read-messages-from', 'topic-to-generate-messages-to');
+//create executor instance, when const createOrderProcess = new CreateOrder(client, ['topic-to-read-messages-from'], 'topic-to-generate-messages-to');

 client.initialize().then(() => {
     //start executor to handle events